dune-copasi/dune-copasi/doc/docusaurus/docs/install_use.md

 #### Dune Options File

-An important part of the installation procedure is to tune the build system flags to accomodate the build to your system.
+An important part of the installation procedure is to tune the build system flags to accommodate the build to your system.
 This is done via the [dune options file](https://dune-project.org/doc/installation/#storing-flags-in-an-options-file).
 In essence, is just a bash script that sets different flags (mainly the flags for CMake `CMAKE_FLAGS`).
 While the dune project usually leaves this open for the user, we